This post may contain affiliate links. Please see my disclosure policy.

 Croissant schedule: For 2-day croissants, follow steps 1-6 on Day 1, and steps 7-13 on Day 2.
 For 3-day croissants, follow steps 1-6 on Day 1, steps 7-10 on Day 2, and steps 11-13 on Day 3.

-To freeze baked croissants, allow to fully cool on wire racks.
+Freeze baked croissants: Cool baked croissants completely on wire racks.
 Arrange cooled croissants on a baking sheet and freeze flat for 1 hour.
 Once croissants are firm, wrap individually in plastic wrap and store in a heavy-duty freezer bag up to 1 month.
 When ready to serve, remove plastic wrap and bake (without thawing) at 325°F until heated through.

 Adapted from The Cook’s Illustrated Cookbook